 On the other end of the spectrum is the latest OS version.
 Depending on the season, it could be very few users or a very high percentage of users.
 Even if the latest Android OS update was only just released and few users have it, it is another area where the risk is high.
 The OS version wouldn’t have been tested in public and there are still likely to be tweaks and bug fixes being worked out.
 Obviously, issues such as these need to be discovered and mitigated before the user base of that OS increases rapidly.

 Important States and Scenarios

-When testing app updates, there could be a number of states to look at depending on app functionality and desired behavior after upgrade.
+When testing app updates, there could be a number of states to look at depending on app functionality and desired behavior after an upgrade.
 Here are a few that would apply to a lot of apps:

 - Authentication – If your app uses authentication in any way, it is imperative to ensure the user remains authenticated.
 Nobody enjoys launching an app and being required to authenticate after an update.

 - Customization – Depending on the app and the customization options, this could be a big one.
 Apps that include favorites or UI customizations shouldn’t be lost.

 - Notifications – Verify that notifications are still received, and that notification settings have not been affected following the upgrade.